ovh/docs/pages/platform/public-cloud/starting_with_nova/guide.en-sg.md

 ---
-title: Starting with Nova API
+title: Getting started with the OpenStack API
-excerpt: Find out how to use Nova with the OpenStack API
+excerpt: Find out how to manage your instances using the Python OpenStack client
 slug: starting-with-nova-api
 section: OpenStack
 order: 3